souzafcharles/Java-Spring-React-Fullstack/README.md

 {
     "timestamp": "2025-01-31T18:27:56Z",
     "status": 404,
-    "error": "The requested resource was not found.", "message": "Resource Not Found!
+    "error": "Resource not found with the specified identifier or criteria.", "message": "Resource Not Found!
 ID: 17",
     "path": "/foods/17"
 }